-- The Josephine County Eagle print edition is published in January, April and July and October of each year.
-The Eagle is mailed to its subscribers by first class mail and also distributed freely throughout Josephine County.
+- The Josephine County Eagle print edition is published in February, April, June, August, October and December of each year.
+The Eagle is delivered to its subscribers by the United States Postal Service.

-- The JoCo Eagle Forum hosts all news reported by the Eagle, reliable news sources, and a growing cadre of citizen reporters.
+- The Eagle News Forum hosts all news reported by the Eagle, reliable news sources, and a growing cadre of citizen reporters.
 The online forum is private, safe and moderated.
 News gets reported and discussed every day when it happens, and when it needs to be known and understood.
-An Eagle subscription includes access to the online discussion forum and the print edition by first class mail.
+An Eagle subscription includes access to the online discussion forum and the print edition by USPS mail.

 - Top stories are published on the Eagle website news feed.
 This allows non-subscribers to read Eagle articles on important and timely issues.

 - Eagle news updates and announcements are sent by email to subscribers and non-subscribers during the week.